 The performance of the Company is directly dependent upon Royalty and interest payments received from PPL.
-The amount of Royalty received from PPL is dependent on various factors that may affect the quick service restaurant industry.
+The amount of Royalty received from PPL is dependent on various factors that may affect the QSR industry.
 PPL competes with other companies, including other well-capitalized franchisors with extensive financial, technological, marketing and personnel resources and high brand name recognition and awareness.
 Some of these competitors have been in existence for longer and may be better established in the markets where Restaurants operated by PPL, its franchisee or Owner/Operators are, or may be located.
 Experience has shown that a change in pricing or other marketing initiatives or promotional strategies, including new product and concept developments, by one or more of the competitors could have an adverse impact on PPL's sales.
-There can be no assurance that PPL will be able to respond to various competitive factors affecting the franchise operations of PPL in the quick service restaurant industry.
+There can be no assurance that PPL will be able to respond to various competitive factors affecting the franchise operations of PPL in the QSR industry.
 Sales of frozen pizza at Canadian grocery stores have increased over the past ten years.
-There can be no assurance that sales of Pizza Pizza and Pizza 73 Restaurants.
+There can be no assurance that sales of frozen pizza will not significantly impact the sales of Pizza Pizza and Pizza 73 Restaurants.